 - Ask questions and, if the responses are not clear to you, ask more.

 MIDNIGHT SUN and MIDNIGHT TUE.

-Unless otherwise indicated in the official assignment, the deadline for “weekend assignments” is Sunday just before midnight.
-The deadline for “midweek assignments” is midnight Tuesday.
+Unless otherwise indicated in the official assignment, the deadline for “weekend assignments” is 11:59PM Sunday, just before midnight.
+The deadline for “midweek assignments” is 11:59PM Tuesday.

 Students who are not keeping up with the publication schedule will be advised to drop the course during the Withdrawal or Late Withdrawal periods to avoid ultimate failure.

 The Stone Money Argument, the Purposeful Summary Assignment, the Critical Reading Assignment, and several other tasks are not eligible for Rewrites and will not be part of the end-of-season Portfolio.
 For these Non-Portfolio assignments, late penalties are severe but the impact is smaller than for Portfolio failure.

 - Early posts are eligible for early feedback before the first draft is graded.